Berkeley-MDes/tdf-fa24-chantalmartinez/README.md

 In class on Monday, I can say that I was little scared and lost.
 I have never heard or Arduino so I took a workshop a month or so ago so that I wouldn't feel lost in this second project, but I honestly didn't learn much.
 It was fast paced and basic, but still did not understand how it works.
 Now being introducd to our second project, I am thankful that it is in groups so I can get my peers to guide me through this learning process.
 I honestly didn't know the majrority of the terms in the lecture, so we will see how it goes.

-Here is my homework for this week along with the description of how and why I think that these two ecocystems in my life are connected to each other:
+Here is my homework for this week along with the description of how and why I think that these two ecosystems in my life are connected to each other:

 <img width="1000" alt="Ecosystems" src="assets/Ecosystems.jpg">

-Speculation

-This week I found a very cool tool like Adam, it is called Zoo: https://text-to-cad.zoo.dev
+Speculation of microcontrollers?
+Not sure, but hopefully the following things will happen:
+ - Easier Development Tool: For these tools to have a more user-friendly software could be VERY good for people that do not have a backrgound to know about them.
+Tools for programming  microcontrollers will become _more intuitive_, with options that _don’t require deep coding skills_, making it easier for anyone to create projects.
+- Advanced Sensors: Microcontrollers might work with cooler sensors that will be developed to make devices smarter for health monitoring among others. _I have a great interest in wearable technology, medical devices, and just overall lifestyle snd wellbeing products and services._

+Check out this cool startup I have been following an dbeen interested in for s while: https://www.nextiles.com

 ---